by vsquared, published

 I have uploaded the solidworks part files, it is proprietary but just leave a comment for your preferred format and i'll try to work my magic.

-Typographic Clock by vsquared is licensed under the Attribution - Non-Commercial - Share Alike license.
+Typographic Clock by vsquared is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure vsquared would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure vsquared would love to see what you've printed.
+Please document your print and share a Make with the community.